NilsDroste/nilsdroste.github.io/_posts/2017-11-06-Job-market.md

 In case you are rather interested in a single job-market paper, [here](http://nils.droste.io/research/EFT-world/Droste-et-al_2017_On a global mechanism for biodiversity financing.pdf) is the crown jewel of my dissertation.

+[Here](http://nils.droste.io/research/CV/CV2017.pdf) is my CV for download.

+Below, a graphical abstract and an imaginary teaser: suppose that some portion of fiscal transfers is dedicated to the existence of protected areas:

 ![Overview of fiscal transfers in multilevel governments]({{ site.url }}/pics/FiscalTransfers.jpg?raw=true)
 <p style="text-align: right;"><sub><sup> Overview of fiscal transfers in multilevel governments.
 Source: Droste et al. 2017. </sup></sub></p>

+*Does that increase the designation of protected areas?* Check out my dissertation.

 Let me know if you have any questions, requests or offers ;).